 A court may be more likely to grant a termination of parental rights if there is a simultaneous adoption by another party.
 This is commonly done in stepparent adoptions, where one biological parent must terminate their parental rights before the stepparent can adopt the child.

 Talk to a South Carolina family law attorney before you petition the court for a termination of parental rights or for help proceeding with a stepparent adoption.
+We can help you gain physical or legal custody and prioritize the well-being of your child.
+Your child’s welfare must be prioritized during every step of the legal process, and our firm is prepared to help.

 Previous Post